|Markets Have A Way Of Drawing Us In|

 Plans can go awry when you are in the market and when they do it seems that bad luck lingers around every corner just waiting to strike.
 When all is said and done more lives and fortunes have been destroyed by markets than made.
 The markets giveth and the markets taketh away but it tends to taketh faster.
 This means simply riding it out may be easier said than done.
 Many of us who have entered this arena and tried to catch a falling knife (pick a bottom in a falling market) will tell you it wasn't our finest moment.
 I'm reminded of that line from a song, "What's to painful to remember we simply try to forget."

 I'm not arrogant enough to declare we are at the point where I guarantee the market has put in its top, however, as I have forever and a day, I urge extreme caution.
-Even the idea that we can protect ourselves by being diversified has a way of proving a myth when Murphy's law that everything that can go wrong will takes effect.
+Even the idea that we can protect ourselves by being diversified has a way of proving to be a myth when Murphy's law that "everything that can go wrong will" takes effect.
 We are in uncharted waters and how this market plays out we will not know until afterward, and then we will ask, why didn't I see this coming?
 The bottom-line here is that we don't want to be that guy.

 Footnote; I have been bearish and wrong about how far this market could rally for a long, long time.
 The fact that a broken clock is right at least once a day is not something that I find reassuring.
 Several articles that relate to the post above are listed below.